Home » Jam recipes » Blueberry bourbon jam recipe

 Making jam is a great way to preserve (see what I did there?) the flavors of summer.
 Once you become comfortable making your own jam, you can start to get a bit more creative with flavor combinations.

-Combine fruits, flavors, spices, etc into unique and interesting flavors.
-This is where it really starts to get good.
+Combining fruits, flavors, and spices into unique and interesting flavors is where it really starts to get good.
+And this blueberry bourbon jam recipe is GOOD.

 I keep a stash of used vanilla bean pods (don’t throw them away!) that I’ve scraped clean.
 They still have plenty of flavor left in them and they are the perfect addition to jam.